-We propose a hybrid consistency framework to maintain consistency for each DAR held on several annotation tools.
+We propose a hybrid consistency framework to maintain consistency for each replicas of the same DAR held on several annotation tools in a collaborative environment.
 The ideal approach to reconcile different sources of annotation and metadata for DARs is to have an event-based model [7] to keep track of changes to documents and metadata while providing our proposed consistency framework around it.
-In our proposed solution, we keep primary copy of each DAR with extra metadata fields in our relational database, and we provide a hybrid consistency framework to maintain consistency between all DARs stored at various annotation tools and a primary copy of each DAR.
+In our proposed solution, we keep primary copy of each DAR with extra metadata fields in our relational database, where the primary copy of each DAR can be collaborated and updated consistently, and we provide a hybrid consistency framework to maintain consistency between all replicas of DARs stored at various annotation tools and a primary copy of each DAR.

-This paper discusses the hybrid consistency framework for the DARs maintained at different annotation tools and expounds its implementation and integration with Semantic Research Grid [8] system.
+This paper discusses the hybrid consistency framework for the replicas of the same DARs maintained at different annotation tools and expounds its implementation and integration with Semantic Research Grid [8] system.
 The rest of this paper is organized as follows: Section 2 provides a discussion of the consistency criteria.
 Section 3 describes the design philosophy.
 Section 4 gives the details of our proposed hybrid consistency framework architecture.
-Section 5 explains the architecture components.
-Section 6 presents a prototype implementation of our proposed framework.
+Section 5 explains the architecture 6 presents components.
+Section а prototype implementation of our proposed framework.
 Section 7 discusses the future work in this research.